Python

 , the response timeout in seconds.
 (Default: 300)ENABLE_GZIP_COMPRESSION

-: “on|yes|true” gzip-compress the output of uwsgi.GZIP_TYPES
+: “on|yes|true” gzip-compress the output.GZIP_TYPES

 : the mime types to gzip.
 Defaults totext/* application/json application/xml application/javascript image/svg+xml